USS Wasp (CV-18): Battle of Iwo Jima

+End of the war

 On 13 April 1945, Wasp returned to the Puget Sound Navy Yard, Bremerton, Washington, and had the damage caused by the bomb hit repaired.
 Once whole again, she steamed to Hawaii, and after a brief sojourn at Pearl Harbor, headed toward the western Pacific on 12 July 1945.
 Wasp conducted a strike at Wake Island and paused briefly at Eniwetok before rejoining the rampaging Fast Carrier Task Force.
 In a series of strikes, unique in the almost complete absence of enemy airborne planes, Wasp pilots struck Yokosuka Naval Base near Tokyo, numerous airfields, and hidden manufacturing centers.
 On 9 August, a kamikaze plane swooped down at the carrier, but an alert gunner, who was cleaning his gun at the time, started shooting at the airplane.
 He shot straight through the windshield and killed the pilot, but the plane kept on coming.
 Next, he shot off a wing of the airplane, causing it to veer off to the side, missing the ship.

 Then, on 15 August, when the fighting should have been over, two Japanese planes tried to attack Wasp's task group.
 Fortunately, Wasp pilots were still flying on combat air patrol and sent both enemies smoking into the sea.
 This was the last time Wasp pilots and gunners were to tangle with the Japanese.